 Working under the supervision of world-leading, research-active supervisors, you will be encouraged to contribute substantially to the development of new techniques, ideas or approaches as you pursue research in biomedical science at an advanced level.

-The PhD in Biomedical Science is a joint venture between the departments of Biology, Chemistry and Hull York Medical School (HYMS), as partners in the York Biomedical Research Institute (YBRI).
+The PhD in Biomedical Science has the following contributing departments; Biology, Chemistry, Psychology, Health Sciences, The School of Physics, Engineering, and Technology and Hull York Medical School (HYMS), as partners in the York Biomedical Research Institute (YBRI).

 Cohort activities will include: a monthly journal club, an annual research symposium, and other cross-departmental YBRI seminars and events.